threefoldtech/threefold_connect/README.md

 Copy the file in /lib/app_config_local.template into /lib/app_config_local.dart and change the configuration to your local IP's

-After that, use the build.sh script to set up the right environement
+After that, use the build.sh script to set up the right environment

 `./build.sh --init && ./build.sh --switch --local`